Do I need to pay a fee to submit an article?

 We are currently recruiting new editorial board members.
 If you are studying one of the History programmes at Erasmus University Rotterdam, you may contact us.

 When is the deadline for sending an article?

-Applications are currently closed.
+Submissions for Volume 2 are currently closed.
+But you can submit an article for future volumes year-round.
 You can send in a submission for our blog anytime.